percona/percona-xtrabackup/doc/source/howtos/setting_up_replication.rst

    user=root
    pass=MaGiCdB1

-This is will give you root access to mysql.
+This is will give you root access to MySQL.

 STEP 2:  Copy backed up data to TheSlave
 ========================================

 Use rsync or scp to copy the data from Master to Slave.
-If you're syncing the data directly to slave's datadir it's advised to stop the mysqld there.
+If you're syncing the data directly to slave's data directory it's advised to stop the mysqld there.

 .. code-block:: console